www.RogerWendell.com

 Green Mountain is a great place to live!
 It offers residents a lot of open space, and a hint of "country" living, while sitting on the edge of one of America's largest, noisiest sprawl centers - the Denver metro area!
 Despite Green Mountain's close proximity to such a mess, life can still be reasonably peaceful with quiet streets (except along 6th Avenue...), clean air (Green Mountain is almost a thousand feet higher than Denver, maybe keeping it somewhat above the smog?), and great people (The Green Mountainside Civic Association hosts neighborhood Easter egg hunts, garage sales, and summer picnics...) - Welcome!

 Green Mountain Estates Since parts of the Green Mountain community are so much higher than Denver, temperatures can be slightly cooler and snow accumulations a bit deeper.
 Nevertheless, Green Mountain is a desirable community that wouldn't mind separating itself from Lakewood and the surrounding sprawl.
-You can see a hint of this sentiment in the protest photos I've posted below.
+You can see a hint of this sentiment in the protest photos I've posted further below.
 It seems Green Mountain's residents are very concerned about filling-in every inch of open space with more housing, businesses, and parking lots - let's hope they win the fight!

 YouTube Logo Click Here for my YouTube video of Green Mountain from the air during winter!